Aaron-Flynn/Just-Flow-Yoga/README.md

 ![logo](https://github.com/Aaron-Flynn/Just-Flow-Yoga/assets/170866088/b36f77ed-b001-4fed-a000-aa427cc9a547)

 # Description
-Just Flow Yoga is a website created using HTML and CSS for user to get information on class times,see what training is on offer and to sign up for classes.
+Just Flow Yoga is a website created using HTML and CSS.

+Just Flow Yoga is a website for user's to get information on class times,see what training is on offer and to sign up for classes.

 # Wireframes
-Basic wireframes on the usability on the pages for the user
+wireframes for Usability.

 ![sketch cta](https://github.com/Aaron-Flynn/Just-Flow-Yoga/assets/170866088/0a504437-a480-4ac4-8ca7-7422a86275b5)